learn-co-curriculum/react-hooks-create-react-app/README.md

 - `/public`: Used for static assets, most importantly our `index.html` file.
-If you look at the HTML in this file, you'll see a `<div>` with the ID of "root" &mdash; this is where our React components will go.
+If you look at the HTML in this file, you'll see a `<div>` with the ID of "root" — this is where our React components will go.
 - `/src`: All our Javascript and CSS code must go in this folder.
 This is where our React components live!
 - `package.json`: Our project configuration, including npm scripts and our